Pere Navarro Olivella

-Pere Navarro Olivella (Barcelona, 25 May 1952) is a Spanish civil servant and politician who serves as Director-General for Traffic since June 2018.
+Pere Navarro Olivella (born 25 May 1952 in Barcelona) is a Spanish civil servant and politician who serves as Director-General for Traffic since June 2018.
 Navarro also served at this position from 2004 to 2012.

 Early years and education

 Navarro is an industrial engineer graduated in 1974 by the School of Industrial Engineering of Barcelona.
 A year later, he obtained a diploma in Business Administration by the EAE Business School.
 In 1977 he entered by public contest in the Superior Corps of Labour and Social Security Inspectors.
 He is married and has two daughters.

 Later, he was appointed delegate of the Ministry of Labour of the Regional Government of Catalonia in Girona (1979-1983) and in 1983 he was appointed Chief of Staff of the Civil Governor of Barcelona until 1985, when he was appointed Civil Governor of Gerona.
 Navarro left the office of civil governor in 1996 and he was appointed Team Leader of the Labour and Social Security Inspectorate in the Province of Barcelona (1996-1999).
 Between 1999 and 2004 Navarro worked in the City Council of Barcelona, first as Director of the Transport and Circulation Service and then as Commissioner for Mobility, Transport and Circulation.